githubschool/sep-25/Workshop-Steps.md

 # Workshop Steps

 The goal of this workshop is to demonstrate how to get started with some of the most important features in a GitHub repository, with a focus on the GitHub Flow.
-All links below are to additional GitHub documentation.
+Links to descriptions of GitHub terminology are included in the steps below.

 **Table of Contents:**